 Alcatraz also hosts seminars and lectures in the evenings, in addition to the guided tours led by professionally qualified National Park Rangers.

 The historical island is only a short boat ride from the city centre and offers tourists a peek into the city’s past and some of the city’s most renowned criminals.

 Al Capone, George “Machine Gun” Kelly, and Alvin “Creepy” Karpis were Alcatraz’s most notorious criminals.

 The island has also served as a military fortress and prison.

 Alcatraz is at Alcatraz Island National Park Service Golden Gate National Recreation Area Fort Mason, B201 San Francisco.
-Book your Alcatraz Tour here.
+You may like these two Alcatraz experiences:

 2- Go On A Dinner Cruise Along the Bay

 The Golden Gate strait connects San Francisco Bay with the Pacific Ocean, and the expansive bay is an impressive natural harbour.

 So taking a boat ride around the bay when the city lights up at night is a perfect way to appreciate just how beautiful it can be.

 The view of the San Francisco cityscape and the Golden Gate Bridge after dark is a scene that will stick in your mind.